 Sweethope also served as the Thomas family’s Wedding Prep HQ in March 2008.
 My sister was getting married in the nearby town of Galashiels.
 Here she is as cool as a cucumber in the living room getting her hair done while sipping from a glass of rosé.

-I’d flown over from Brussels where I was living at the time to join the festivities.
-My dad and Cory had very bravely rented kilts, a look I felt I couldn’t quite pull off.
+I’d flown over from Brussels, where I was living at the time, to join the festivities.
+My dad and Cory very bravely rented kilts, a look I felt I couldn’t quite pull off.

 Sweethope, The Scottish Borders.